-Today, going from the nonfiction world (writing about adoption) to fiction (still writing about adoption), I’m presenting scenes from my longtime novel-in-progress, The Hand of Ganesha.
-For months, the book was orphaned.
-Procrastination, however, brought fresh ideas and new energy.
-Moving full steam ahead, the central themes of adoption and the search for authenticity are propelling the book forward.
-Once a month, I’ll be devoting this website to gradual unfolding of the novel.
+Today, going from the nonfiction world (writing about adoption) to fiction (still writing about adoption), I’m presenting scenes from my longtime novel-in-progress, Clara and the Hand of Ganesha.
+For months, the book gathered metaphorical dust.
+A new year, a fresh start, or rather a re-start.
+The central themes of adoption and the search for authenticity are propelling the book forward.
+This is just a preview and may not be exactly what ends up in my novel.

 Here’s a brief summary: The two central characters are both adult adoptees.
 Clara Jordan, part Native American, loves her adoptive parents, but feels driven to find out about her origins.
 Arundati Ragan, known to her friends as “Dottie,” lost her adoptive parents in the Mumbai massacre of 2008.
 She now longs to go to India to search for her birthparents.
 Like Clara, she is challenged by the mystery surrounding her origins.
 When the two adoptees’ paths cross, they become friends and decide to travel together to India.

 Arundhati Benet was pushed open the library’s heavy doors.
 Dot Benet, as she was